FOREX-Euro rises on hopes of progress in Ukraine peace talks

 By Stefano Rebaudo

-March 15 (Reuters) - The euro rose on Tuesday on hopes of progress in peace talks between Ukraine and Russia despite soaring COVID-19 cases in China dampening risk appetite.
+March 15 (Reuters) - The euro rose on Tuesday on hopes of progress in peace talks between Ukraine and Russia, while the U.S. dollar fell ahead of the Federal Reserve policy meeting.

-Further talks between Ukrainian and Russian negotiators to ease the crisis were expected on Tuesday after discussions via video ended with no new progress announced.
+One of Ukrainian President Volodymyr Zelenskiy's top aides said the war would be over by May - and could even end within weeks - as Russia had effectively run out of fresh troops to keep fighting. [nL2N2VI040]

-Brent futures extended losses on Tuesday, sliding to a two-week low as ceasefire talks between Russia and Ukraine eased fears of further supply disruptions.
+Brent futures dropped to their lowest in almost three weeks as Russia indicated it is in favour of the Iran nuclear deal resuming as soon as possible, while ceasefire talks over Ukraine further eased fears of supply disruptions.

-"This reflects the hope that the talks between the Russian and Ukrainian negotiators might lead to an imminent and peaceful solution after all," Commerzbank forex analysts said in a note to clients in reference to the decline in oil prices.
+"This (the drop in oil price) reflects the hope that the talks between the Russian and Ukrainian negotiators might lead to an imminent and peaceful solution after all," Commerzbank forex analysts said in a note to clients.

-"A solution to the conflict and an end of the war would be positive for EUR.
-However, doubts as to how much EUR would be able to appreciate in the end are justified," they added.
+Some analysts also flagged that a negative correlation between oil prices and the single currency increased recently.

+The euro zone is far more dependent than other areas on Russian energy.

+However, the euro "today is mainly driven by sentiment around the Russia-Ukraine conflict", ING analysts said, adding that markets' approach to peace talks was "sanguine".

-The U.S. Federal Reserve is set to raise rates for the first time since the pandemic at its meeting which concludes Wednesday, with traders looking for indications about the pace of future rate hikes.
+The U.S. Federal Reserve is set to raise rates for the first time since the COVID-19 pandemic at its meeting which concludes on Wednesday, with traders looking for indications about the pace of future monetary tightening.

 On Tuesday, China posted a steep jump in daily COVID-19 infections, with new cases more than doubling from a day earlier, after imposing a rare travel ban to the southern technology hub of Shenzhen.

-The Japanese yen rose 0.3% after falling to a fresh 5-year low against the dollar at 118.44 overnight as the Bank of Japan is set to keep monetary policy ultra-loose this week.
+The Japanese yen rose 0.3% after falling to a fresh 5-year low against the dollar at 118.44 overnight as the Bank of Japan is set to keep monetary policy ultra-loose.

 ((stefano.rebaudo@thomsonreuters.com))